searchspring/snap/packages/snap-preact-components/src/components/Molecules/Result/readme.md

 <Result result={controller.store.results[0]} hidePricing={true} />
 ```

-### detailsSlot
+### detailSlot
-The `detailsSlot` prop can contain a string or JSX element to display in place of the title and pricing sections.
+The `detailSlot` prop can contain a string or JSX element to display in place of the title and pricing sections.
 This can be used to display any additional information.
+Specifying this property will overwrite the default title and the pricing elements.

 ```typescript
 const productDetails = (props) => {